-Dark blue: Firm commitments from incumbent: BT (10M), Belgacom, Swisscom, Ad from Sckipio Austria, Bezeq Israel, Chunghwa Taiwan, Korea SK, (U.S.) Century & Windstream Light blue: Smaller carriers: Canada, Germany, Norway, Finland, Japan Green: Incumbent likely: France, Germany, Australia, Poland & Panama Below: Country by country details.
+Dark blue: Firm commitments from incumbent: BT (10M), Belgacom, Australian NBN, Swisscom, Ad from Sckipio Austria, Bezeq Israel, Chunghwa Taiwan, Korea SK, (U.S.) Century, Frontier & Windstream Light blue: Smaller carriers: Canada, Germany, Norway, Finland, Japan Green: Incumbent likely: France, Germany, Poland & Panama Country by country details.

 Not a typographical error, unfortunately.
 To reach the projected "USD 4,216.3 Million" in G.fast chip sales, chip price per home served would have to be $200 or so.
 That's ten times the price today in some markets, with every expectation the prices will go down over six years.
 (Moore's Law may be slowing but it isn't dead.)
 Save your $5650; an outfit called Markets and Markets has produced a work of low fantasy in the guise of a research "study."
 Buy these folks a new abacus.
 They include estimates for Broadcom, Sckipio, and Metanoia, who recently demonstrated interoperability, as well as Qualcomm/Ikanos, shuttered months before the November 2016 report date.